 Even though this is a good enough life goal (at least in my books!).

-Instead, what I mean is that you can take your kids (no matter how small they are, start them young, right?!) on a visit to one of Italy’s historic Universities.
+Instead, what I mean is that you can take your kids to visit one of Italy’s historic Universities.
 For example:

 - Archiginnasio of Bologna – the historic seat of the University of Bologna which is the oldest University in continuous operation in the world; and

 - Palazzo Bo – the historic seat of the University of Padua which is the second oldest University in Italy and the fifth oldest and still in operation today University in the world.

 Seeing these splendid historic seats of learning and being at the places that inspired the development of the arts and sciences in Europe can have a galvanising effect on children (and parents!).
 You never know!

 - Three Universities in Italy You Need to Put on Your Travel Wish List Now